tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    ClientHelloInner.random.
 Instead, It MUST generate a fresh ClientHelloOuter.random using a secure random number generator.
 (See
    {{flow-client-reaction}}.)
-1. The value of `ECHConfig.contents.public_name` MUST be placed in the "server_name" extension.
+1. The value of `ECHConfig.contents.public_name` is placed in the "server_name" extension.
+Clients that do not follow this step, or place a different value in the "server_name" extension, risk breaking the retry mechanism described in {{rejected-ech}}.
 1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
 The client MUST NOT use